By Eugene, CEO, February 8, 2026

 How long does a custom van build usually take?

-Custom build timelines vary widely, from a few weeks for simple installs to several months for full professional conversions.
-Factors include system complexity, parts lead times, design revisions, and shop backlog.
-Ask builders for a clear timeline and milestone schedule before committing.
+Custom build timelines vary a lot, from a few weeks for simple installs to a few months for full pro conversions.
+Factors include system detail, parts lead times, design changes, and shop backlog.
+Ask builders for a clear schedule and step-by-step plan before signing on.

 What does a typical van conversion cost?